 Abstract.

-Recent audio generation models typically rely on Variational Autoencoders (VAEs) and perform generation within the VAE latent space.
-Although VAEs excel at compression and reconstruction, their latents inherently encode low-level acoustic details rather than semantically discriminative information, leading to entangled event semantics and complicating the training of generative models.
-To address these issues, we discard VAE acoustic latents and introduce semantic encoder latents, thereby proposing SemanticVocoder, a generative vocoder that directly synthesizes waveforms from semantic latents.
-Equipped with SemanticVocoder, our text-to-audio generation model achieves a Fréchet Distance of 12.823 and a Fréchet Audio Distance of 1.709 on the AudioCaps test set, as the introduced semantic latents exhibit superior discriminability compared to acoustic VAE latents.
-Beyond improved generation performance, it also serves as a promising attempt towards unifying audio understanding and generation within a shared semantic space.
+Text-to-audio generation aims to synthesize corresponding audio clips conditioned on textual inputs.
+Recent text-to-audio generation systems typically rely on Variational Autoencoders (VAEs), performing text-to-latent and latent-to-waveform synthesis within the VAE latent space.
+Although VAEs excel at compression and reconstruction, their latent representations inherently encode low-level acoustic details rather than semantically discriminative information, leading to entangled event semantics and complicating the training of text-to-latent prediction.
+In contrast, the semantic latents extracted by the semantic representation encoder possess well-structured discriminability, making text-to-latent mappings easier to establish.
+Accordingly, we discard the VAE module and propose SARA, a novel semantic driven generative autoencoder.
+It leverages semantic latents and adopts a generative architecture rather than conventional reconstruction-based training for alleviating distortion.
+SARA ultimately enables audio generation to be performed directly in the semantically rich latent space, yielding a novel text-to-audio generation system that is entirely independent of acousitc-based VAEs.
+As a result, our text-to-audio generation system achieves the lowest Fréchet Distance and Fréchet Audio Distance on both the AudioCaps test set and the cross-domain Clotho test set.
+Beyond improved generation performance, SARA also serves as a promising attempt towards unifying audio understanding and generation within a shared latent space.

 TTA Model Comparison |